 God is not cruel like that.
 He doesn’t work that way.

 Their next conscious thought will be when Jesus returns and re-creates (resurrects), with perfect, "glorified" bodies, all those who are "asleep" and saved, including all the innocent children, to be reunited (we hope and trust in this case) with their parents.

 Those of us still living, and saved, will also receive glorified, immortal bodies to join the resurrected saved and we will all head for Heaven together!

-Imagine the peace and comfort that the Maslin family and friends would have if they knew the truth!
+Imagine the peace and comfort that the Maslin family would have if they knew the truth!